Welcome to today's edition of the Rush 24-7 podcast.

 And yet this is a guy that was part of a campaign team and kept talking about draconian cuts, the worst economy in the last 50 years.

-Why too many cuts, Draconian cuts, poor in the poor in the minority's heart has said you can't take that much money away from this and that.
+Whenever a Republican president submits a budget, why too many cuts, draconian cuts, poor in the minority's heart has said, you can't take that much money away from this.

 There are never any cuts.